mitsukacke2285/drug_discovery_repo/README.md

 ## Install packages
 pip install biopython mdanalysis numpy openmm os pdbfixer requests useful_rdkit_utils scrubber subprocess

 conda install -c conda-forge openbabel

 # How to run
-In WSL type the following commands:
+Start WSL.

+## Protein preparation
-python (your_folder)/Protein_preparation.py
+Type in the following command: python (your_folder)/Protein_preparation.py

 Packages will be installed; script will prompt you to enter a PDB ID for your target protein.
+Folders will be created (default is molecular_docking/protein_files).
 The target protein will be prepared automatically and a pdbqt file will be generated at the end of the script.

+### Before running the next script
+Create a folder named "molecular_docking/ligand_structures" by typing mkdir -p molecular_docking/ligand_structures.
+Save a csv file containing SMILES of compounds that you want to prepare for docking into the folder you just created.

+## Ligand preparation
-python (your_folder)/Ligand_preparation.py
+type in the following command: python (your_folder)/Ligand_preparation.py

 Packages will be installed; script will prompt you to enter a PDB ID for your target protein.
+Folders will be created (default is molecular_docking/ligand_structures).
 The script will identify all ligands bound to the PDB structure and prompts you to select a ligand you are interested in.
 This ligand will be saved as a ligand_id variable and will stick with the rest of the script.
 Several ligand files (sdf, pdb) will be generated along the way.
 The final output is:
 1. a ligand that is pose corrected against an ideal ligand (downloaded automatically from https://www.rcsb.org/ and saved as {ligand_id}_ideal.sdf) and prepared by scrubber (aka molscrub) and saved as {ligand_id}.sdf.

-2. a file containing several scrubbed and pose corrected
+2. an sdf file containing several scrubbed and pose corrected compounds obtained from the csv file.

+## Docking with Gnina
+type in the following command: python (your_folder)/Docking_with_Gnina.py

+Several packages will be instgalled, gnina will be downloaded and installed, and a folder named molecular_docking/docking_results will be created.
+The script will prompt you to enter the PDB ID and ligand ID used in the previous scripts to set the variables for the rest of the script.
+The you will prompted to select the docking mode by typing in the desired letter (selections a-d).
+After some time when the script finishes, the output will be a docked ligand sdf file (name output depends on the docking mode selected earlier).
+The results can be analyzed in an external program or script.